-Spend three days in Iceland exploring the country’s volcanic environment with this affordable self-drive tour.
-Visit the Golden Circle and spend time relaxing in the geothermal waters of the Blue Lagoon, Secret Lagoon or a hot spring river.
-Any free-spirited traveller who wants to save a buck should grab this opportunity now.
+Spend three days in Iceland exploring the country's volcanic environment with this affordable self-drive tour.
+Visit the Golden Circle and spend time relaxing in the geothermal waters of the Blue Lagoon, Secret Lagoon, or a hot spring river.
+Any free-spirited traveler who wants to save a buck should grab this opportunity now.

-Over the course of three days, you’ll journey around the moon-like lava fields of the Reykjanes Peninsula to discover the region’s active environment, and see erupting geysers and cascading waterfalls on the Golden Circle route.
-At the end of each day, you’ll get to unwind in the naturally warm waters at some of Iceland’s many geothermal pools, lagoons or hot springs.
+Over three days, you'll journey around the moon-like lava fields of the Reykjanes Peninsula to discover the region's active environment and see erupting geysers and cascading waterfalls on the Golden Circle route.
+At the end of each day, you'll get to unwind in the naturally warm waters at some of Iceland's many geothermal pools, lagoons, or hot springs.

-You will also have the choice of hiking through a geothermal valley, where steam rises from the ground as you trek past trickling streams and colourful mountains, or driving along the South Coast to visit some of the country’s most beautiful waterfalls, passing mighty glaciers on the way.
+You will also have the choice of hiking through a geothermal valley, where steam rises from the ground as you trek past trickling streams and colorful mountains, or driving along the South Coast to visit some of the country's most beautiful waterfalls passing mighty glaciers on the way.

 Make the most of your days in Iceland with this immersive self-drive tour that won't break the bank.
 Check availability by choosing a date.

-After you land at Keflavík International Airport, you can start your Icelandic adventure right away by picking up your car and exploring the otherworldly landscapes of your surroundings.
-The airport is located on Reykjanes Peninsula which is characterised by immense lava fields and great geothermal activity.
+After you land at Keflavik International Airport, you can start your Icelandic adventure right away by picking up your car and exploring the otherworldly landscapes of your surroundings.
+The airport is located on Reykjanes Peninsula, characterized by immense lava fields and great geothermal activity.

 The peninsula lies on the boundaries of the Eurasian and North American tectonic plates.
 As the plates drift apart, they create gaping rifts in the surrounding environment.
 Make your way along Reykjanes' west coast to the Bridge Between Continents, a small footbridge that crosses a major fissure created by these plates.
 You'll be rewarded with spectacular views and clear evidence of the tectonic shift.

-From there, you can head to the colourful geothermal fields of Gunnuhver where you’ll find bubbling mud pools and steaming fumaroles.
-As you hear the noises of bubbling water and steam bursting out of the ground, you’ll be reminded of the great powers that move underneath the Earth’s crust.
+From there, you can head to the colorful geothermal fields of Gunnuhver, where you'll find bubbling mud pools and steaming fumaroles.
+As you hear the noises of bubbling water and steam bursting out of the ground, you'll be reminded of the great powers that move underneath the Earth's crust.

-Before you get to your accommodations in Reykjavík, you could stop at the Blue Lagoon for a soak in the warm, geothermal waters of the spa, encircled by the black lava fields of the peninsula.
-It is a great way to relax after a day of travelling and sightseeing.
+Before you get to your accommodations in Reykjavik, you could stop at the Blue Lagoon for a soak in the warm, geothermal waters of the spa, encircled by the black lava fields of the peninsula.
+It is a great way to relax after a day of traveling and sightseeing.
 Just remember to book tickets to the lagoon in advance.

 On your second day in Iceland, you'll explore the popular tourist trail of the Golden Circle, which will give you a better insight into Iceland's active landscape.

-Your first stop is the National Park of Þingvellir where Iceland’s parliament, Alþingi, was founded over a thousand years ago.
+Your first stop is the National Park of Thingvellir, where Iceland's parliament, Althingi, was founded over a thousand years ago.
 This is where the Viking settlers of the country came to settle disputes and create the laws of the land.

-Like the Reykjanes Peninsula, Þingvellir also lies on the boundaries of the two tectonic plates, and scattered around the park are cracks and fissures, formed in past earthquakes created by the movement of these plates.
+Like the Reykjanes Peninsula, Thingvellir also lies on the boundaries of the two tectonic plates, and scattered around the park are cracks and fissures formed in past earthquakes created by the movement of these plates.

-From there you’ll move on to the Geysir geothermal fields.
-Like Gunnuhver, the area is filled with bubbling mud pools, hot springs and fumaroles but unlike Gunnuhver, the Geysir area has erupting geysers!
-The most active one is Strokkur, which erupts in a large water column that can reach heights of 20 metres.
+From there, you'll move on to the Geysir geothermal fields.
+Like Gunnuhver, the area is filled with bubbling mud pools, hot springs, and fumaroles; but unlike Gunnuhver, the Geysir area has erupting geysers!
+The most active one is Strokkur, which erupts in a large water column that can reach 66 ft (20 m).
 This is a great place to snap a selfie, as Strokkur erupts every 5-10 minutes, giving you plenty of opportunities to capture an amazing photo.

-From erupting geysers, you’ll move on to one of the country’s most beautiful cascades, Gullfoss.
-Fed by Iceland’s second largest glacier, Langjökull, this two-tiered waterfall tumbles down 32 metres into an ancient canyon.
-From two viewing platforms, you can watch as the freezing glacial water plunges dramatically down the gorge, providing you even more opportunities for spectacular photographs.
+From erupting geysers, you'll move on to one of the country's most beautiful cascades, Gullfoss.
+Fed by Iceland's second-largest glacier, Langjokull, this two-tiered waterfall tumbles down 105 ft (32 m) into an ancient canyon.
+From two viewing platforms, you can watch as the freezing glacial water plunges dramatically down the gorge, providing you with even more opportunities for spectacular photographs.

-Make a detour before returning to your accommodations in Reykjavík and visit the town of Flúðir where you’ll find the Secret Lagoon, Iceland’s oldest swimming pool, and wash away any tension in this beautiful setting.
-The landscape around the pool consists of mossy lava fields, hot springs, steaming fumaroles and a small, erupting geyser which gives the place a magical air of mystery.
+Make a detour before returning to your accommodations in Reykjavik and visit the town of Fludir, where you'll find the Secret Lagoon, Iceland's oldest swimming pool, and wash away any tension in this beautiful setting.
+The landscape around the pool consists of mossy lava fields, hot springs, steaming fumaroles, and a small, erupting geyser that gives the place a magical air of mystery.

-Today you’ll have the choice between driving the South Coast to visit majestic waterfalls or hike through the geothermal valley of Reykjadalur to bathe in its warm rivers.
-Just make sure you arrive at Keflavík International Airport in good time for your flight as this is the last day of your holiday.
+Today you'll have the choice between driving the South Coast to visit majestic waterfalls or hiking through the geothermal valley of Reykjadalur to bathe in its warm rivers.
+Just make sure you arrive at Keflavik International Airport in good time for your flight as this is the last day of your holiday.

-Start the day by heading out of Reykjavík and drive towards the town of Hveragerði; you’ll be greeted by large columns of steam when you reach the town as it is located in a highly geothermal area.
-If you chose to spend the day hiking, this is where you’ll park your vehicle and put on your hiking boots.
+Start the day by heading out of Reykjavik and drive towards the town of Hveragerdi.
+You'll be greeted by large columns of steam when you reach the town as it is located in a highly geothermal area.
+If you choose to spend the day hiking, this is where you'll park your vehicle and put on your hiking boots.

-You’ll hike through a colourful geothermal area, past bubbling mud pools and steaming hot springs.
-Make sure to bring your bathing suit, because as you make your way through this picturesque valley, you’ll come across a trickling river where fresh spring water meets steaming geothermal water, creating the perfect temperature for bathing.
+You'll hike through a colorful geothermal area, past bubbling mud pools and steaming hot springs.
+Make sure to bring your bathing suit because as you make your way through this picturesque valley, you'll come across a trickling river where fresh spring water meets steaming geothermal water, creating the perfect temperature for bathing.

-If you chose to spend the day chasing waterfalls, you’ll continue through the town of Hveragerði and make your way towards the first attraction of the day, Seljalandsfoss waterfall.
+If you choose to spend the day chasing waterfalls, you'll continue through the town of Hveragerdi and make your way towards the first attraction of the day, Seljalandsfoss waterfall.

 This unique cascade tumbles over a concaved cliff face, making it possible to walk behind the stream of falling water for a spectacular view of the surrounding landscape.
-A short walking distance from Seljalandsfoss is a small hidden gem, Gljúfrabúi waterfall, which is partially concealed by huge rocks.
+A short walking distance from Seljalandsfoss is a small hidden gem, Gljufrabui waterfall, partially concealed by huge rocks.

-You’ll then travel to the large and majestic Skógafoss waterfall which cascades down a 60-metre cliff with a width of 25 metres.
-The land underneath Skógafoss is very flat, making it possible to walk right up to the wall of water and feel the mist of the waterfall's spray on your face.
+You'll then travel to the large and majestic Skogafoss waterfall, which cascades down a 197 ft (60 m) cliff with a width of 82 ft (25 m).
+The land underneath Skogafoss is very flat, making it possible to walk right up to the wall of water and feel the mist of the waterfall's spray on your face.

 Self-drive tours begin either in Reykjavík City or at Keflavik International Airport.
 A valid driver's license is required, along with a one-year long on-road experience.
 Please be aware that your itinerary may be rearranged to better fit with your arrival date and time.